 Why Buy a 50 Amp Generator?

-You may be tempted to opt for a smaller, more compact generator to save on price.
+You may be tempted to opt for a smaller, more compact generator to save on price like I was.
 Sure, it’s suitable for things like emergencies and smaller electronics.

 The fact remains, however, that a compact generator simply will not be enough to power all of your key electrical items if you get caught in an emergency situation where you need power.